lkoolik/isrm_health_calculations/README.md

 Once all endpoints are done:

 3. **Export and Visualize**: excess mortality is exported as a shapefile and as a plot.

+### Other Features ###
+The ISRM Tool has a command called `check-setup` that allows the user to make sure that all of the code and data files are properly saved and named in order to make sure that the program will run.

 ----